 - 1. Use the help system to find information on the R functions mean and median. - 2.
 Get a list of all the functions in R that contains the string test. - 3.
-Create the vector info that contains your age, height (in inches), and zip code. - 4.
-Create the matrix Ident that is a 3x3 identity matrix. - 5.
+Create the vector info that contains your age, height (in inches/cm), and phone number. - 4.
+Create the matrix Ident defined as a 3x3 identity matrix. - 5.
 Save your work from this session in the file 1str.txt.